Friday 2 June 2017

 The people I chatted with on board the jeepeys; in the markets and at street food stalls were wonderfully friendly.
 That said, Manila has a huge problem with poverty, drug use and gangs.
 Walking around the barangays (not advised), I witnessed robberies, knife fights, drug use and shocking levels of poverty.

 The poverty is reflected in the street food available – “cheaper cuts” such as chicken intestines (isaw) and over ofally things grilled on sticks are the norm.
-One new thing, for me, was the deep frying of whole ‘one day old chicks’ – which is a much better way of discarding the make chicks compared to what we do in the west.
+One new thing, for me, was the deep frying of whole ‘one day old chicks’ – arguably, compared to what we do in the west, a better way of discarding the male chicks?

 Isaw (intestines dipped with spiced vinegar)